fatchan/jschan/INSTALLATION.md

 **1. Setup server with some basics**

-- Separate, non-root user to run the application
+- Separate, unpriveliged user to run the application.
+- Basic security:
-- Basic security like ssh root login disabled, key login only, firewall (ufw works) deny all incoming on ports besides http/s and ssh.
+  - Sshd root login disabled, key login only, listen only on desired interface.
+  - Firewall (ufw works) to deny all incoming on ports besides http/s and sshd.
+  - Setup unattended-upgrades for security patches.
-- Set the timezone to UTC
+- Set the timezone to UTC.
 - Clone the repo somewhere.
 The homedir for the user you setup or /var/www should work.

 **2. Install dependencies.**